dotnet/arcade/SBOM Generation/one-pager.md

 ii) File checksums for integrity verification purposes

 ## Goals
-Primary goal is to generate SBOM for all the softwares produced by Microsoft.
+Primary goal is to generate SBOM for all the software produced by .Net.
 Here we are focusing on the following areas:

 i) Staging pipeline
 ii) Arcade and all the repos that use arcade eg: Runtime, aspnetcore etc.